DIY Finishing

 photo source:pneumaticaddict.com

-Ordinary, manual wire brushes or rotating brushes that mount on the drill can be used.
-It is best not to use very thin wires to avoid scratching the wood and giving it a false appearance, but not very thick ones either.
-After brushing, the wood is sanded with abrasive sponges to remove broken grain and give that natural grain look.
+Ordinary, hand-held wire brushes or rotary brushes that mount on the drill can be used.
+The wires should not be too thin to avoid scratching the wood and giving it a false appearance, but they should not be too thick either.
+After brushing, the wood is sanded with abrasive sponges to remove the broken grain and give it that natural, melted look.

 aged wood